 Doe Bay underwent huge changes during this time, too.
 The property was up for sale, and was in much need of major care.
 The property was going to be broken up and sold as separate parcels, until Seattle entrepreneur Joe Brotherton, and his wife Maureen, bought the property in 2003.

 In the first decade of their stewardship, the Brothertons have improved the property with an eye to conserving the land for generations of locals and visitors to come.
 The spa has undergone major reconstruction, as have many of the 26 cabins, yurts and campsites on the property.
-Additionally, the Café has become has become a culinary phenomenon of sorts, offering “seed-to-table” cuisine, food from our local purveyors, and specialties from fair trade and small-scale regional producers.
+Additionally, the Café has become a culinary phenomenon of sorts, offering “seed-to-table” cuisine, food from our local purveyors, and specialties from fair trade and small-scale regional producers.

 Once a best-kept secret, even to locals, Doe Bay Resort & Retreat and the Doe Bay Café are now getting attention from “Top Ten Places to Visit” lists from the likes of the National Geographic Traveler, Travel & Leisure and the New York Times.